Suppose you conduct a hypothesis test and your p-value is equal t... | Study Prep in Pearson+

 A

-Fail to reject the null hypothesis because the p-value is greater than the significance level.
+Reject the null hypothesis because the p-value is less than the significance level ().

 B